 Seek help from professionals

 I love a good health puzzle and enjoy researching and educating myself on how to best care for my body.
-But sometimes, it’s so helpful to have professional help.
-This was definitely the case when trying to determine how to clear up hormonal acne.
+But sometimes, professional help can do wonders.
+This was definitely the case when trying to determine how to clear hormonal acne.

 So I went to the source and visited Dr. Elizabeth Geddes-Bruce.
 She recommended a couple of products that have given my skin the boost it needs.
-Additionally, she shared insight into breastfeeding-safe products and hormonal skin breakouts that helped piece together what was going on.
-(Read below for her breakdown on all things hormonal acne!).
+Additionally, she shared insights into breastfeeding-safe products and hormonal skin breakouts that helped piece together what was going on.

 Acupuncturist and facialist Brooke Taylor at The Road Acupuncture is the best for looking at the skin holistically.
-A combination of traditional and cosmetic-focused acupuncture, microcurrent, gua sha, and facial massage always left my skin glowing, and breakouts cleared at record speed after a facial treatment with her.
+A combination of traditional and cosmetic-focused acupuncture, microcurrent, gua sha, and facial massage always left my skin glowing, and breakouts cleared at record speed after a facial treatment.

-If extractions needed to happen, rather than taking matters into my own hands—literally—I made an appointment with a trusted facialist.
-I’m not quite at the point of doing monthly facials, but am currently using them as a tool when my skin needs some extra TLC.
+For extractions, rather than taking matters into my own hands—literally—I made an appointment with a trusted facialist.
+I’m not quite at the point of doing monthly facials but am currently using them as a tool when my skin needs some extra TLC.

 In general, there are a variety of things that can cause hormonal breakouts.
 Sometimes, the liver is needing more support to clear excess hormones or it can be caused by excess androgens (the more “male” related hormones that all women make in lesser amounts).

 You can tell your breakouts are hormonal if they are deep, cystic, and affect areas where androgens exert their effects—the lower cheeks, jawline, chin, and neck.
-Dr. Geddes-Bruce’s top tips for hormonal acne include always cleansing your face before bed, keeping a consistent, tailored skincare regimen, and avoiding picking.
-If you’re still having trouble with hormonal breakouts, you can also consider a trial of avoiding dairy and high glycemic foods.
+Dr. Geddes-Bruce’s top tips for hormonal acne include:

 Change your pillowcase